SEATBELT SAFETY TIPS FOR NEMT & PARATRANSIT OPERATORS

 This white paper was co-authored by the experts at Driverge Vehicle Innovations, National Interstate Insurance, and Vanliner Insurance.
 Through our collaboration, we hope you learn some best practices to enhance your operation's safety culture.

-In the NEMT & Paratransit industry, injuries frequently occur due while boarding or unloading passengers as well as improper securement.
-Fortunately, as a professional driver, there are things you can do to significantly reduce the likelihood of such incidents.
+Yet…Injuries most frequently occur due to motor vehicle accidents or improper securement, or while boarding or unloading passengers.
+Fortunately, as a professional driver, there are things you can do to significantly reduce the likelihood of such incidents - adhere to safe driving practices, ensure that passengers are properly secured, and be thoughtful during the loading and unloading process.

 Understand that it does not take much to stop a wheelchair; small obstacles like cracks, rocks, or edges can cause a sudden halt.
 If the wheelchair gets stuck, avoid continuing to push as this may tip the wheelchair forward due to the higher pushing point above the center of gravity.